Alfa Romeo Racing C38: Closing rounds

 The C38 struggled at the next four races, failing to score points.
 Räikkönen's car retired from the Mexican Grand Prix with an overheating issue, and both cars were knocked out in Q1 in the United States.
 A successful result came at the chaotic Brazilian Grand Prix.
 Both drivers took advantage of retirements, collisions and penalties of cars ahead to score the C38's best result, with Räikkönen classified 4th and Giovinazzi 5th.
 The car returned to poor form at the season-ending Abu Dhabi Grand Prix, with both drivers failing to reach Q2 and to score points.

-Livery
+Sponsorship and livery

 At the Chinese Grand Prix, the car ran with an image of the 158 with which Giuseppe Farina won the first World Championship race.
 At the Italian Grand Prix, the car ran a special livery related to the Italian flag.
 There was an image of two Alfa Romeo cars: Räikkönen's car was a Stelvio while Giovinazzi's car was a Giulia.